-If a license holder makes any ownership or location changes the Department must be notified immediately.
+If a license holder makes any ownership or location changes, the Department must be notified immediately.
+Please fill out the Account Information Update form and email the completed form to your account agent.

+Examples:

-- 1. Examples: Please Note: These are just examples and do no cover every situation.
-If you are unsure if your situation applies to any of the examples, please contact the Department. - a.
-If a license holder sells their business - 1) The Department must be notified immediately in writing. - 2) The license will be canceled and the new owner must make application for a new license. - b.
-When a business changes from a sole proprietor to an LLC. - 1) The business will need to submit a letter of explanation and a signed copy of the documents that change the company to an LLC - c.
-When a business changes its name. - 1) The business will need to submit a letter of explanation and a copy of the documents that change the company name. - d.
-When a mailing address or business location changes. - 1) The business must notify the Department immediately by completing the Update IFTA/IRP form.
+These are just examples and do no cover every situation.
+If you are unsure if your situation applies to any of the examples, please contact the Department.

+- 1. If a license holder sells their business: - The Department must be notified immediately in writing. - The license will be canceled, and the new owner must make application for a new license. - 2.
+When a business changes from a sole proprietor to an LLC: - The business will need to submit a letter of explanation and a signed copy of the documents that change the company to an LLC. - If the FEIN changes the carrier will need to apply for a new account. - 3.
+When a business changes its name: - The business will need to submit a letter of explanation and a copy of the documents that change the company name. - 4.
+When a mailing address or business location changes: - The business must notify the Department immediately by completing the Update IFTA/IRP form.